segmentio/segment-docs/src/connections/destinations/catalog/actions-ripe/index.md

 {% include components/actions-fields.html %}

+{% comment %}
 ## Ripe SDK

 ### Identify

-When you have a unique identifier for a user, preferably an id from your database, this should be called.
-Typically when a user logs in or updates her email.
-If a `user_id` is not provided an automatically generated anonymous_id will be used.
+When you have a unique identifier for a user, preferably an identifier from your database, call this method.
+For example, when a user logs in or updates their email.
+If you don't provide a `user_id` is not provided an automatically generated `anonymous_id` will be used.

 If you aren't familiar with the Segment Spec, take a look at the [Identify method documentation](/docs/connections/spec/identify/) to learn